Data Feed Guide: Tags

 CSV Format Examples

 When setting up personTag assignments using CSV files, sometimes it’s possible to create the file exactly matching the personTag SIS Import Definitions, but the CSVs can also be set up in different ways depending on how the data is available in the SIS.
 The Accelerate configuration can then transform the data into the SIS Import format.
-Examples can be found below but see the five CSV Format Options in the Data-Backed Tags article for more detail.
+Examples can be found below.
+Most tags can fit into Options 1 or 2.

 Option 1 - person_tag_athletes.csv